maxwellnye/maxwellnye.github.io/index.md

 I've also spent time as an intern at Facebook AI Research.
 Before MIT, I received a BA in physics from Harvard.

 ## Updates
-- Summer 2021: Internship at Google Brain with Augustus Odena and Charles Sutton on deep learning for program synthesis
+- Summer 2021: Internship at Google Brain with Augustus Odena and Charles Sutton.
+Check out our paper on [program synthesis with large langauge models](https://arxiv.org/pdf/2108.07732.pdf)!
 - Our paper [Representing Partial Programs with Blended Abstract Semantics](https://arxiv.org/pdf/2012.12964.pdf) was acccepted to ICLR 2021
 - Presented [Learning Compositional Rules via Neural Program Synthesis](https://arxiv.org/pdf/2003.05562.pdf) at NeurIPS 2020
 - Summer 2020: Internship at Facebook AI with Brenden Lake